codedbylukas/file-decypt/Readme.md

-# 🔐 File Encryption and Decryption Tool (Dynamic Folder Version)
+# 🔐 File & Folder Encryption & Decryption Tool

-This Python script encrypts and decrypts files using the `cryptography` library and the `Fernet` encryption method.
+This project is a powerful tool that can encrypt and decrypt single files or entire directories using the cryptography library with Fernet encryption.

-Unlike the basic version, this script allows you to **create and process any folder name entered by the user**.
+Available both as a Python script and as a Windows EXE.

+⸻

 ## ✨ Features

-- 🔑 Automatic key generation
+— 🔑 Automatic key generation
-- 📁 User-defined folder selection
-- 🔒 Encrypt files
-- 🔓 Decrypt files
+— 📁 File or directory mode
+— 🔒 AES256-based Fernet encryption
+— 🔓 Secure decryption
+— 📦 Windows EXE available (no Python needed)
-- 🚫 Skips internal program files (`key_file.txt`, `main.exe`, `main.py`)
+— 🛑 Skips internal files (key_file.txt, main.exe, main.py)
+— 📁 Recursive folder scanning
+— 🧱 Error handling with clear messages

+## 📥 Installation (Windows EXE)
+	1. Download main.exe from the Releases tab.
+	2. Place it anywhere on your system.
+	3. (Optional) Create a desktop shortcut.
+	4. Run it with a double-click.

+## Benefits of the EXE version:
+— No Python required
+— Portable
+— Fully offline
+— Zero setup

 ## 📦 Requirements